NextronSystems/asgard-manual/usage/appendix.rst

 Appendix
 ========

-Install TLS certificates on ASGARD and Master ASGARD
+Install TLS certificates on ASGARD and MASTER ASGARD
 ----------------------------------------------------

 There are several methods to sign the ASGARD generated CSR request.
 This section describes the two most common procedures.